Use the E-Journals search to search for specific newspapers by title in electronic format.

 Scroll down the results list if you do not see the paper you are looking for.
 There may be different papers with the same title or the paper may have changed names over time.
 The place of publication is usually listed and can help determine which is the paper you are looking for.

-For example 2010-2020 issues of Washington Post are available in at least four different databases: Nexis Uni, Factiva, US Newsstream or Proquest Recent Newspapers.
+For example 2010-2020 issues of Washington Post are available in at least three different databases: Factiva, US Newsstream or Proquest Digital.

 Use the Journal/Periodical Search to search for specific newspapers by title in print or microfilm.